Human Resource Management (HRM) Table of content:

 External recruitment methods, like the following, are widely used to attract potential candidates from outside the organization:

-- Job Portals: Online platforms that connect job seekers with potential employers, making it easier for both to find a relevant opportunity and the right candidate, respectively.
+- Job portals: Online platforms that connect job seekers with potential employers, making it easier for both to find a relevant opportunity and the right candidate, respectively.

 - Educational institutions: Collaborating with universities, colleges, or vocational training programs to source fresh talent.
 Campus hiring is a great way to tap into a talent pool of freshers.